Cybersecurity Maturity Model Certification (CMMC) Services

 CMMC Doesn't Exist (yet)

-This is a direct quote from our good friend at the Defense Acquisition University, Chris Newborn.
+This is a direct quote from our good friend Chris Newborn, a retired Cybersecurity Professor at the Defense Acquisition University.
 It may sound odd, weird, wrong, or even crazy.
 But it is true and is an important distinction to make.
 Right now, until the actual lawmaking efforts are complete, CMMC does not exist.
 What does exist is DFARS 7012, 7019, and 7020.
 These are the current requirements: NIST 800-171, the DOD Assessment Methodology score, and the submission of your score to SPRS.

 There is a DoD program that allows companies to voluntarily get assessed by a C3PAO, before the final rulemaking is done.
 This is done in coordination with DIBCAC.
 If a company passes the CMMC Level 2 assessment, once rulemaking is done, they will be certified as CMMC Level 2 (though not guaranteed yet), and their three-year renewal window will not start until final rulemaking is complete.
 This could be a 1-year to a 2-year increase in your renewal window.
 This would save time, and significant money spent on preparation, but also on the actual cost of having the assessment done.